Make Compost Fast With These Easy Tips

 With its enclosed sides, a tumbler will do a better job of retaining moisture in hot dry weather.
 It will also keep excess moisture out during the rainy season.
 A pile that's too wet can be a smelly pile.

-Compost tumblers, especially those that stand above ground, make it hard for rodents, ant, and other pests to get into the waste pile, and the goodies and food you have stored there.
+Compost tumblers, especially those that stand above ground, make it hard for rodents and other pests to get into the waste pile, not to mention the food you have stored there.

 Ease of loading/ unloading